NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 ### Merged Checkpoint Export
-To export a merged LLaMA3-8B checkpoint, return to the LlamaFactory GUI in your web browser.
-Make sure the correct model and adapter dir are selected (`/project/data/scratch/codealpaca`).
+To export a merged LLaMA3-8B checkpoint, return to the LLaMa-Factory GUI in your web browser.
+Make sure the correct model and adapter directory are selected (`/project/data/scratch/codealpaca`).
 Choose an appropriate maximum shard size, for example, 5GB, to ensure the exported file is manageable.
 Set the export device to GPU to leverage faster processing, and specify the project directory to a mounted directory such as `/project/data/scratch/merged`.
 Finally, click on the 'Export' button to initiate the export process.
 This will generate a complete model file that includes both the original model and the fine-tuned adaptations.

 <img src="media/merged.png" width="900">